 The House of Lords Select Committee on Communications was set up in 2007 to look at a broad range of communications and broadcasting public policy issues and highlight areas of concern to Parliament and the public.

 Its first chairman and many of its initial members served on a one-off committee set up in 2005 to look at the BBC Charter Review, out of which the Select Committee on Communications was born.
-The Committee is constituted on a cross-party basis and the current Chairman is Lord Inglewood.
+The Committee is constituted on a cross-party basis and the current Chairman is Lord Best.

 The Committee investigates public policy areas related to the media, communications and the creative industries.
 The Committee decides itself which subjects to investigate and takes both written evidence and oral evidence in public from individuals, academics, businesses, think-tanks and government ministers in order to gather material before then producing a report.